-Katie’s practice focuses on the defense of corporations in individual and complex tort, product liability and consumer protection matters.
-Katie has experience litigating a variety of cases in state and federal courts throughout the country, including those involving asbestos products, pharmaceuticals and tobacco.
-She has played an active role in discovery, motion practice and arbitration for complex class actions as well as handled all stages of litigation ranging from fact investigation, deposition and expert witness preparation through pre-trial, trial and post-trial motions.
+Katie’s practice focuses on the defense of corporations in individual and complex tort, product liability and consumer protection matters, as well as counseling tobacco, food, beverage, dietary supplement and pet food companies on matters governed by the Food and Drug Administration and U.S. Department of Agriculture, among other regulatory schemes.
+As part of her litigation practice, Katie has litigated cases in state and federal courts throughout the country, including those involving asbestos products, pharmaceuticals and tobacco.
+She has played an active role in discovery, motion practice and arbitration for complex class actions and, she has handled all stages of litigation ranging from fact investigation, deposition and expert witness preparation through pre-trial, trial and post-trial motions.